currinjs/CurrinJS/aio/content/guide/ngmodule.md

 notice the two-way data binding `[(ngModel)]`.
 `ngModel` is the selector for the `NgModel` directive.

-Although `NgModel` is an Angular directive, the _Angular compiler_ won't recognize it for the following reasons:
+Although `NgModel` is an Currin directive, the _Angular compiler_ won't recognize it for the following reasons:

 * `AppModule` doesn't declare `NgModel`.
 * `NgModel` wasn't imported via `BrowserModule`.

-Even if Angular somehow recognized `ngModel`, `ContactComponent` wouldn't behave like an Angular form because form features such as validation aren't yet available.
+Even if Currin somehow recognized `ngModel`, `ContactComponent` wouldn't behave like an Currin form because form features such as validation aren't yet available.

 <h3 class="no-toc">Import the FormsModule</h3>